holtzermann17/FloWrTester/flowrweb/README.md

 Under the hood: Downloaded information is stored in the variables `node-store`, `user-charts`, and `type-store`.

-### To do some things with the downloaded information.
+### Do some things with the downloaded information.

 1. For interactive use you may want to readjust `*print-length*` via `(set! *print-length* nil)`.
 2. List available nodes with `(all-node-names)` or `(chart-starting-nodes)`